phalcon/documentation/docs/storage.md

     The `Php` serializer uses PHP's native `unserialize()`, which instantiates any class contained in the stored bytes.
 If an attacker can influence those bytes (for example a shared or writable cache backend), this allows PHP object injection and possibly remote code execution.
 For data that can be attacker-influenced, use the `Json` or `Msgpack` serializer instead of `Php`.

+    If you must keep the `Php` serializer, restrict the classes it may instantiate with the `allowedClasses` adapter option (`false` for none, or a list of class names) - it is passed to `Phalcon\Storage\Serializer\Php::setAllowedClasses()` and also covers the nested content of the `Stream` adapter.
+Anything outside the list is reported as a failed read.
+The `Igbinary` serializer has no such option: it instantiates whatever class the stored bytes name, so use it only with a store you fully trust.
+The store itself is not an integrity boundary; if the backend is shared, sign the stored values (for example an HMAC over the serialized bytes) and verify the signature before reading them.

 The storage adapter can be configured to use a different serializer.
 The available serializers are:

 ### `Base64`